NCATS-Tangerine/ros/README.md

 * **get**: Invokes an HTTP GET operation on a specified resource.
 * **union**: Unions two or more results into one object.

 It also includes certain Translator specific modules.
-In the future, these will be implemented as Ros plugin:
+In the future, these will be implemented as Ros plugins:
 * **biothings**: BioThings modules.
 Currently modules 4 and 5 of workflow 1.
 * **gamma**: Invokes the Gamma reasoner.
 The example below calls Gamma a few times with different machine questions.
 It will be updated to use the new Quick API for added flexibility.
 * **xray**: XRay reasoner modules.
 Currently modules 1 and 2 of workflow 1.